 On November 8, 1988, Republican Slade Gorton (b.
-1928) is returned to the U.S. Senate and Vice President George H. W. Bush (b.
-1924) is elected president, although Washington voters go for Democrat Michael Dukakis (b.
+1928) is returned to the U.S. Senate and Vice President George H. W. Bush (1924-2018) is elected president, although Washington voters go for Democrat Michael Dukakis (b.
 1933).
 Governor Booth Gardner (1936-2013) decisively defeats his Republican opponent.
 State voters approve initiatives establishing a minimum wage and a policy of enforcement rather than compromise to clean up pollution.

 Washington was one of 10 states carried by the Democrat Dukakis, but voters chose a Republican for Senator.
 They elected a Democrat for Governor.
 The state House of Representatives remained in Democratic hands and the Senate just barely in Republican hands.

 In 1986, Gorton was defeated for reelection to the Senate and pledged to never seek public office again.
 He ran against Democratic Congressman Mike Lowry (1939-2017) for the Senate seat once held by Senator Henry M. "Scoop" Jackson (1912-1983) and occupied by former Governor Daniel J. Evans (b.
 1925) since Jackson's death in 1983.
 A poll by The Seattle Times indicated that Lowry's liberal stand on issues had shifted voters to the more conservative Gorton.